Does Flourless Mean Gluten Free?

 From my perspective, I don’t find the wording confusing.
 But I’m a doctor who specializes in this area.
 My patient is highly intelligent and she didn’t understand it.
 Plus many other patients have had the same confusion.
 With words like “digestibility”, “enzymatic” and “naturally occurring gluten” all in one sentence, it’s no wonder.
 So between the confusing descriptions from the companies themselves and other blogs supporting the confusion, it's no wonder that individuals are remaining ill from consuming this gluten laden product.

 Fortunately the awareness of gluten is increasing by the day so while your best defense is reading labels carefully, if there is any doubt consider contacting the company via the internet before eating the product.
 And if you're still in doubt, contact me - that's what I'm here for.
 I hope you find this helpful.

 It saddens me when I meet someone suffering from gluten intolerance who explains how they only eat sprouted grains.
 They think they are doing the right thing when in truth they are sabotaging their health.
 Feel free to contact me regarding any questions that you have.
 HealthNOW is a destination clinic for the very purpose of being able to treat patients from across the country as well as internationally.
 We are here to help you, your friends and family.

 Are You Gluten Intolerant?

 If you suspect that you are—contact us for a FREE CONSULTATION.
 Call (408) 733-0400 to schedule.
-If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
+Our medical center is located in Sunnyvale, CA. If you are not local to us, our DESTINATION CLINIC treats patients from across the country and internationally.
 We will help you find the underlying root cause!

 To your health,Dr. Vikki Petersen